ppy/osu-wiki/news/2023/2023-03-11-new-featured-artist-sword-of-justice.md

 ### SWORD OF JUSTICE - Happy Birthday to You

-Go back to the roots of osu! with [this old-school map](https://osu.ppy.sh/beatmapsets/9389) hosted by [alvisto](https://osu.ppy.sh/users/95480)!
+Go back to the roots of osu! with [this old-school map](https://osu.ppy.sh/beatmapsets/9389) hosted by ::alvisto::{ user-id=95480 }!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/348/Songs/SWORD%20OF%20JUSTICE%20-%20Happy%20Birthday%20to%20You.mp3">